PIH/openmrs-distro-pihemr/README.md

 For instance, if you want to set up the Mirebalais CI environment, and you checked out the mirebalais puppet project into your home directory, add the following into the runtime properties:

-- pih.config=mirebalais,mirebalais-humci
+- property.pih.config=mirebalais,mirebalais-humci
-- pih.config.dir=/[path to]/mirebalais-puppet/mirebalais-modules/openmrs/files/config
+- property.pih.config.dir=/[path to]/mirebalais-puppet/mirebalais-modules/openmrs/files/config

 Then rerun: